Google Ads: How to Advertise on Google in 2024

 If you run an eCommerce business, you’ll greatly benefit from Google Ads’ ability to target anyone around the world.

 Another great benefit is that you can tailor your campaigns to your budget.
 That means that even if you’re just starting out and don’t have a great advertising budget, you can still grow your business and reap the benefits of Google Ads.
-If something goes wrong, you can even stop or pause your spending until you’re back on your feet and able to start a new campaign.
+If something goes wrong, you can even stop or pause your spending until you’re back on your feet and able to start a new campaign with a fresh Google Ads strategy.

 Do Google Ads work?